Spreading What? | Shotgun Tips with Gil Ash

 Frequently Asked Questions

-Can swinging a shotgun barrel faster spread the shot cloud?
+Does swinging a shotgun barrel faster spread the shot pattern?

 What is the correct way to lead a moving target with a shotgun?

-The correct technique is to focus on the front of the bird, move your gun with it, and insert the gun in front of the bird at the same speed, matching its pace.
+Instead of relying on barrel speed, focus on the front of the bird, move with it, and insert the gun in front at the same speed.
+Consistency in matching the target's motion is key for effective leading.

 More Training & Techniques Videos You Might Like